Skip to Main Content

 Experienced boom operators for film, TV, and commercial productions throughout Iceland.

+Here is how this works in practice.
 Boom operators are skilled technicians who position microphones to capture clean dialogue and atmospheric sound on set.
 From Sagafilm Studios in Reykjavik to windswept volcanic landscapes, our boom operators deliver clean dialogue capture in Iceland's challenging outdoor environments.
-Working in close coordination with the sound mixer, a boom operator must anticipate actor movement, avoid shadows, and maintain optimal mic placement throughout each take.
+Working in close planning with the sound mixer, a boom operator must expect actor movement, avoid shadows, and keep optimal mic placement across each take.

-We connect you with experienced boom operators across Iceland who bring precision, stamina, and strong on-set awareness to your sound department.
-Whether shooting in Reykjavik's studios or on Iceland's dramatic glacier and lava field locations, our sound teams ensure clean audio despite extreme weather and wind conditions.
-Our team matches operators to your production's pace and style, ensuring consistently clean audio across all shooting conditions.
+Here is the short of it.
+We connect you with skilled boom operators across Iceland who bring precision, stamina, and strong on-set awareness to your sound department.
+Whether shooting in Reykjavik's studios or on Iceland's dramatic glacier and lava field locations, our sound teams make sure clean audio despite extreme weather and wind conditions.
+Our team matches operators to your production's pace and style, making sure always clean audio across all shooting conditions.

 Capabilities